mesosphere/marathon/docs/task-environment-vars.md

 The `PORTS` variable contains a comma-separated list of all assigned host ports.

+_Note: It is possible to specify a custom prefix for these variable names through the `--env_vars_prefix` command line flag.

 ## App Metadata

 - `MARATHON_APP_ID` contains the complete path of the corresponding app definition.
 For example `/httpServer`, or `/webshop/db`.
 - `MARATHON_APP_VERSION` contains the version of the app definition which was used to start this task.
 For example `2015-04-02T09:37:00.596Z`.

+_Note: No custom prefix will be added to these variable names, even if one is specified via the `--env_vars_prefix` command line flag.

 ## Task Metadata